-We have said many times that the anaerobic digestion process makes green biogas, but where is the proof of that?
+We have said many times that the anaerobic digestion process makes green biogas profitable with a good ROI, but where is the proof of that?

-That green biogas is, genuinely green in the sense of it being sustainable can be shown by it being funded by “green” investment organisations.
-Back in December 2012 when we first posted this article we based our case in the “Utility Week” article which announced that Anaerobic digestion and energy efficiency had won the first Green Investment Bank funds.
+Back in December 2012 when we first posted this article, we based our case on a “Utility Week” article here which announced that Anaerobic digestion and energy efficiency had won the first Green Investment Bank funds.

 Green gas is a promising renewable energy form produced from organic material (biomass).
 The development of its generative processes along with its integration in energy systems will, no doubt, be vital for decarbonising the UK and reaching net-zero emissions. via selectra.co.uk

-It was significant that the UK’s new Green Bank had so quickly been able to invest in the AD industry, and the article is still copied below for you to read.
+The UK's new Green Bank was able to invest in the AD industry, they had no doubt that biogas technology is green, and the article is copied below for you to read.

-Read to the end of this post and you will find out why President George Washington is shocked on our on one dollar bill.
+Read to the end of this post and you will find out why President George Washington is as shocked as he is, as shown on the $1 bill below!

 It is Green Biogas and it's Official!